-CIA World Fact Book- CIA World Factbook provides information on various countries, including facts on its native people, types of government, and currency used.
+The CIA World Fact Book provides information on various countries, including facts on its native people, types of government, and currency used.
 Information is provided by the Central Intelligence Agency.

-KML Factbook - interactive worldwide demographic data that is displayed on an embedded Google earth.
+The KML Factbook is an interactive worldwide demographic database that displays information on Google maps.

 Scribblemaps is a cool, creative tool that allows you to mark up Google Maps and share them with your students - or have the students do the work to create marked up maps that tell a story!